Infant FormulasSkip to the navigation

 Infant formula is a nutritional product that is made from processed cow's milk or soybean products.
 Special processing makes cow's-milk formula more digestible and less likely to cause an allergic reaction than regular cow's milk.

 Commercial formulas are made to be as similar to breast milk as possible.
+In very rare cases, powder formulas may contain some bacteria that could make a baby sick.
 The safety and nutrient content of infant formula is regulated by the U.S. Food and Drug Administration (FDA).

 About half the calories in formula come from vegetable oils or a mixture of vegetable and animal fats.
 A baby's body requires fat for the production and growth of new cells and for high energy needs.